aleksandar-sokolov/made-for-you/README.md

 # Made 4 You

 Project for SofUni React course.
 In the application you can register and log in.
-You can add a product that is publicly available.
+You can add a product that is public available.
 Only logged in users can see the contacts provided by the merchant.
 For the products you add, you can edit and delete them.

 ## Available Scripts